Amsterdam-Internships/Venue-Accessibility-Google-Reviews/README.md

 In addition, understanding the impact of Opinion Summarisation on the reviews about accessibility.
 Also, how this can make activity and journey planning for those with RM easier.

+This is an example of the UI of the application that pipeline will be connected to:
 ![](media/examples/venue-accessibility-example-profile-cropped.png)